DEFINITION DISJOINT SUBTYPES CONTENT MANAGEMENT

 Information Asset

-An Information Asset represents anything that can be communicated or memorized by an Agent to produce and react to Outcome Events.
+An Information Asset represents anything that can be communicated or memorized by an Agent Type to produce and react to Outcome Events.

 An Information Asset is either an Information Entity or an Information Property.